ordina-jworks/ordina-jworks.github.io/_posts/2022-12-23-aws-lambda-snapstart-spring-cloud-function.md

 ## What is SnapStart?
 Introduced this year at AWS re:Invent 2022, AWS [Lambda SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html){:target="_blank" rel="noopener noreferrer"} is the newest feature to eliminate the cold start problem by initializing the function when you publish a new version of a Lambda.
-Basically, it takes a snapshot (through [Firecracker](https://firecracker-microvm.github.io/){:target="_blank" rel="noopener noreferrer"}  which AWS uses to run Lambda and Fargate on), encrypts and caches it so it can be instantly accessed whenever it is required.
+It takes a snapshot (through [Firecracker](https://firecracker-microvm.github.io/){:target="_blank" rel="noopener noreferrer"}  which AWS uses to run Lambda and Fargate), encrypts and caches it so it can be instantly accessed whenever it is required.
 So when a Lambda is invoked and needs to set up a new instance, it will simply use the cached snapshot, which greatly improves startup times (officially up to 10x).

 ### Versions
 By default, SnapStart is disabled.
 You can enable it, but only for published Lambda versions.
-This means that it only works for versions that are published on the AWS account, and that it is not implemented on the $[LATEST] tag.
+This means that it only works for versions that are published on the AWS account and that it is not implemented on the $[LATEST] tag.
 If you want to make use of Lambda SnapStart, be sure to do so on a published version.
 The snapshot of your Lambda is created upon the version publishing process.

 {:refdef: style="text-align: center;"}